apache/iceberg/docs/spark-structured-streaming.md

 ### Rewrite manifests

-To optimize write latency on streaming workload, Iceberg may write the new snapshot with a "fast" append that does not automatically compact manifests.
+To optimize write latency on a streaming workload, Iceberg can write the new snapshot with a "fast" append that does not automatically compact manifests.
 This could lead lots of small manifest files.
 Manifests can be [rewritten to optimize queries and to compact](../maintenance#rewrite-manifests).
 Iceberg and Spark [comes with the `rewrite_manifests` procedure](../spark-procedures/#rewrite_manifests).